anagainaru/ADIOS2-addons/FileEngine/README.md

 ### Description of the current file engines

 The file engine used by ADIOS applications is BP4.
-The BP4 engine works in steps
+* Examplain the code for BP4 (The BP4 engine works in steps etc)
-* Examplain the code
+* What would a new engine need to implement

-**Adding a new storage engine in ADIOS**
+### Adding a new storage engine in ADIOS

+**Add the new read/write functionality**

-* Create a new folder in `${ADIOS_HOME}/source/adios2/engine/` to include the code used by the new engine (in our cases this will be called `campb`).
+Create a new folder in `${ADIOS_HOME}/source/adios2/engine/` to include the code used by the new engine (in our cases this will be called `campb`).

-* Add the new files in the path used by the compiler
+Add the new files in the path used by the compiler.

 In `${ADIOS_HOME}/source/adios2/CMakeLists.txt` two lines need to be added for the reader and the writer sides of the engine: